ryangray/zx81-utils/README.md

     Grey top-half: \~~      Inverse: \!!
     Grey bot-half: \,,      Inverse: \;;

-The pound Sterling symbol is just `#`, so we change the non-printable character from `#` to `!` since ZXText2P doesn't seem to have the escaped character code notation that ZMakeBas does.
+The pound Sterling symbol is just `#`, so the non-printable character changes from `#` to `!`.
 The inverse characters are all just `%` in front of the normal character.

 It appears it can't do graphics escapes in REMs.
 It says there's a character it can't translate, so it's not interpreting the backslash there.
-Looking at the code, it dosn't interpret `%` for inverse characters either.
-I don't know why it qualifies eithr of these to not be in a REM since the neither the `%` nor the `\` are ZX81 characters that you woulld encounter in a REM anyway.
-I could just compile it without the condition check.
+Looking at the code, it doesn't interpret `%` for inverse characters either.
+I don't know why it qualifies either of these to not be in a REM since the neither the `%` nor the `\` are ZX81 characters that you would encounter in a REM anyway.

+There seems to be a version of ZXText2P format that will show codes in the line 1 REM as backslash with 2-digit hex code.
+I've added that but only for non- printable characters and tokens in the first line REM rather than printing expanded tokens or `!` for a non-printable character.

 # p2spectrum